Kangdi123/RobustUIE/README.md

 bash scripts/merge_lora_ckpts.sh
 ```

+### Loss-guided Data Augmentation

+After training a model, you can run the following script to select augmented samples for data augmentation training of the model.

 ### Evaluation
 After the training is finished and the model is converted to hf format, you can follow the following steps to inference.